 In an effort to stop the Dakota Access Pipeline several years ago, individuals and institutions pulled their money out of the mega-banks that were funding this destructive pipeline, threatening American Indian lands and the drinking water of millions of people, while accelerating climate change emissions.

-This movement highlighted the role of banks in financing fossil fuel projects and the climate emergency.
+This movement highlighted the role of banks in financing climate change and fossil fuel projects.

 By financing extreme fossil fuel infrastructure, these banks are responsible for the corresponding violation of human rights that the fossil fuel industries cause as they destroy the environment and repress those who oppose them, especially Indigenous communities.